|Protect animals. Fight cruelty.

-NEWS: The Winona County Board of Commissioners voted to approve applications from six commercial dog kennels to operate within their county.
+• NEWS: The Winona County Board of Commissioners voted to approve permits for six commercial dog kennels.
 Animal Folks had submitted a complaint against one applicant in 2012 to the Sheriff office.
 AF also submitted a document to the Board requesting denial.
 Learn more: News - Winona County

 • LEARN MORE — PUPPY MILLS: For examples of Minnesota dog breeder cases resulting in animal cruelty convictions (Bauck, Rowell, Bell), go to: Issue

 • BREEDER LICENSING: As of July 1, 2015, licensure for commercial dog and cat breeders (those who meet the definition per the Commercial Dog and Cat Breeder Law) became mandatory.
 The MN Board of Animal Health gave licenses to three of the largest breeders in the state — all with over 900 dogs and puppies — and also gave a license to Deb Rowell convicted of animal cruelty.
 Link: List of Licensees